Enhancing User-Feedback Driven Requirements Prioritization: A New Approach: iReFeed

 where $F_C$ represents the feedback mapping from the cluster that $r$ is in, and the rest of the notations have the same interpretations in equation (\ref{eq:1}).
 Orthogonal to LDA and BERTopic, we design a mechanism to weigh in the coherence of iReFeed's requirements clusters.
 We call it LDA-C or BERTopic-C, and define a requirement's priority in the C variants as:

-where the newly added term $\alpha(F_C) = min$(1, average pairwise similarity of $\forall r_i, r_j \in F_C$).
-This factor boosts the priorities of the requirements in an internally coherent cluster; however, due to the $min(\,)$ function, $\alpha(F_C)$ does not penalize the poorly coherent clusters.
-In fact, when $\alpha(F_C)$=1, equation (\ref{eq:3}) is reduced to equation (\ref{eq:2}), implying that requirements cluster's coherence is expected to influence the prioritization results in a more general sense.
+where $C_j$ represents the requirement cluster containing requirement r, and the newly added term $\alpha(C_j) = $(1 + average pairwise similarity of $\forall r_i, r_j \in C_j$).
+This factor boosts the priorities of the requirements in an internally coherent cluster; however, due to the constant 1, $\alpha(C_j)$ does not penalize the poorly coherent clusters.
+In fact, when $\alpha(C_j)$=1, equation (\ref{eq:3}) is reduced to equation (\ref{eq:2}), implying that requirements cluster's coherence is expected to influence the prioritization results in a more general sense.